 Most Common Home Inspection Defects

-Termite and other wood destroying organisms - Due the local environment and existing conducive conditions.
-All wood boring insect damage can absolutely be corrected.
-Costs will always depend on how excessive the insect damage is.
-The wood sill on top of the foundation is the worst area to have an infestation as this area will be very costly to repair because the house will need to be professionally lifted in order to remove the damaged sills and replace with new pressure treated sills.
+TERMITE AND WOOD-DESTROYING ORGANISMS - Due to the local environment and conducive conditions, wood-boring insect damage is a common concern.
+Fortunately, all wood-destroying insect damage can be repaired.
+The cost of repairs depends on the extent of the damage.
+The wood sill at the top of the foundation is the most problematic area for infestations, as repairs here can be expensive.
+In such cases, the house may need to be professionally lifted to remove the damaged sills and replace them with new pressure-treated sills.

 CHECK OUT MY HOME INSPECTION DEFECT GALLERY AT...
 IMAGES OF DEFECTS